zynomon/noutils/README.md

 ```
-> no utils is just  nothing but a n attempt to recreate core system utility in c++
+> noutils is just  nothing but just a silly attempt to recreate core system utility in c++
 ------------------------

 > how to use it? it's very simple just download the binary and run them, these are all